necula01/jax/jax/experimental/mini_jax/README.md

 only with supported primitives.
 If you follow this rule, then you can write new transformations that compose nicely with the other ones.

-### Many Python numerical codes contain statically-well-typed computations waiting to come out
+### Many Python numerical contain statically-well-typed computations waiting to come out

-The classic slogan "well-typed programs don't go wrong" comes in very handy here.
+The classic adage "well-typed programs don't go wrong" comes in very handy here.
-We would like to have a static type system for our symbolic expressions such that (1) the output of tracing is a well-typed expression, and (2) a well-typed expression can be evaluated without error, can be JIT-compiled and executed without error, and can be transformed without errors into other well-typed expressions.
+We would like to have a static type system for our symbolic expressions such that (1) the output of tracing is a well-typed expression, (2) a well-typed expression can be evaluated without error, can be JIT-compiled and executed without error, and can be transformed without errors into well-typed expressions.
 Here, by "error" we mean some internal errors in the JAX transformation and compilation machinery, excluding data-dependent run-time errors such as division-by-zero.

-The reason why this type safety property is very useful is that we want to surface all the JAX errors during tracing (during `traceable_user_func(in_t)`) because that is when the Python interpreter executes user code and can localize the error with precise stack traces.
+The reason why this type safety property is very useful is that we want to give all the JAX errors during tracing (during `traceable_user_func(in_t)`) because that is when the Python interpreter executes user code and can localize the error with precise stack traces.
 If instead, we allow any of our standard or custom evaluators and JIT-compilers to fail, the stack trace will contain only JAX internal code.
-(This can be mitigated somewhat by recording stack traces during tracing and including them as part of the error messages.)
-Another advantage is that one can use a debugger to place breakpoints in the user code and can then see how that particular code fragment is being traced.

 JAX's internal representation JAXPR is typed, and so is mini-JAX's internal `Expr` language, with types representing the shape and base type of a tensor.
-In fact, the real JAX has a richer hierarchy of types that are called `abstract values`.
+In fact, the real JAX has a richer hierarchy of types that it called `abstract values`.

-One of the secrets of the success of JAX's tracing-based approach to transformations is that many `numpy` numerical and ML programs can be easily written with Python control flow based only on array shape values.
-Thus one can trace the code with tracer values that capture the shapes to extract a statically-typed symbolic expression specialization of the original program, which can be processed a lot easier than processing untyped and complex Python ASTs.
+One of the secrets of the success of JAX's tracing-based approach to transformation is that many `numpy` numerical and ML programs can be easily written with Python control flow based only on array shape values.
+Thus one can trace the code with tracer values that capture the shapes to extract a statically-typed symbolic expression specialization of the original program.

 ### The need for functions in the intermediate language

-With the tracing described so far all Python control flow, including functions and conditionals, get inlined and the expression denoting a function to be transformed does not need to include control-flow, functions, or scopes.
-This simple semantics makes it very easy to write transformations.
+With the tracing described so far all Python control flow, including functions and conditionals get inlined and the expression denoting a function to be transformed does not need to have control-flow, functions, or scopes.
+This simple semantics would make it very easy to write transformations.

 In reality, JAXPRs (and mini-JAX `Expr`) have scopes and function calls, for several reasons.